The Star-Spangled Banner: Francis Scott Key's lyrics

-It was aboard HMS Tonnant, after dinner, that Skinner and Key successfully secured the release of Dr Beanes from Major General Robert Ross and Vice Admiral Alexander Cochrane.
-At first, Ross refused to release Beanes but relented after reading letters, brought by Key, written by wounded British prisoners praising the American doctors for their kind treatment.
-Because Key and Skinner had overheard details of the plans for the attack on Baltimore, they were held captive until after the battle, several days later.
+It was aboard Tonnant, after dinner, that Skinner and Key secured the release of Beanes after conversing with Major-General Robert Ross and Vice-Admiral Alexander Cochrane.
+Ross initially refused to release Beanes, but relented after reading letters, brought by Key, written by wounded British prisoners of war praising American doctors for their kind treatment.
+Because Key and Skinner had overheard details of the plans for the attack on Baltimore, they were prevented from going ashore until after the battle, several days later.

-From Tonnant, Key, Skinner and Dr Beanes were transferred to the frigate HMS Surprise the morning of September 8.
+From Tonnant, Key, Skinner, and Beanes were transferred to the frigate HMS Surprise on the morning of September 8.
 The fleet then slowly moved up the Chesapeake toward Baltimore.
 The truce vessel was in tow with Surprise.
-On September 11, off the North Point peninsula, Col. Skinner insisted that they be transferred back to their own truce vessel, which they were allowed to do, under guard.
+On September 11, off the North Point peninsula, Colonel Skinner insisted that they be transferred back to their own truce vessel, which they were allowed to do, under guard.
 It was still tethered to Surprise.
-Admiral Cochrane then transferred his flag to the shallow draft Surprise so he could move in with the bombardment squadron.
-Having advanced into the Patapsco River with a 16 ship attack force toward Fort McHenry, the 25 hour bombardment commenced at sunrise on September 13 and lasted through the early morning of September 14.
+Admiral Cochrane then transferred his flag to the shallow-draft Surprise so he could move in with the bombardment squadron.
+Having advanced into the Patapsco River, the 16-ship attack force began to fire on Fort McHenry at sunrise on September 13; the bombardment would last 25 hours.